 The last step to becoming a STEM professional happens after high school.
 Students who successfully complete a pre-college course of study can find excellent STEM degree programs at Purdue University, Indiana University, Ball State University, Rose-Hulman, Notre Dame, and many other colleges and universities.
 A four-year pathway can lead to an interesting and challenging career that will likely be rewarding for many, many years.

 Shorter paths to becoming a STEM professional are also available.
-Schools such as Ivy Tech and Valparaiso offer two year degrees in computers, engineering technology, health technology, and manufacturing technology with opportunities for internships.
+Schools such as Ivy Tech Community College and Valparaiso University offer two year degrees in computers, engineering technology, health technology, and manufacturing technology with opportunities for internships.

 Finally, one-year programs, certifications and apprenticeships are available in construction and skilled trades, information systems, and health care.
-Contact your high school counselor, your local community college, or building trade group for details.
+Contact your high school counselor, your local community college, or building trades group for details.

 Here is a resource for free, online computer science courses https://www.computerscience.org/resources/online-courses/

 Here is another resource to get coursework in the growing field of data analytics: https://bootcamp.berkeley.edu/data/